metaplex-foundation/aura/nft_ingester/doc/backfiller.md

 It takes the parse_until slot from RockDB LastFetchedSlot parameter.
 If there is no value, it takes it from the config.

-Slots are saved to the BubblegumSlots Rocks CF.
+Slot numbers are saved to the BubblegumSlots Rocks CF.

 ### Perpetual Slot Processing